jonnew/Oat/README.md

 #### Configuration Options
 __TYPE = `rand2D`__
 ```
   -r [ --rate ] arg          Samples per second.
 Defaults to as fast as
                              possible.
   -n [ --num-samples ] arg   Number of position samples to generate and serve.
                              Deafaults to approximately infinite.
   -R [ --room ] arg          Array of floats, [x0,y0,width,height], specifying
-                            the boundaries in which generated positions reside.
+                             the boundaries in which generated positions
-                            The room has periodic boundaries so when a position
+                             reside.
+The room has periodic boundaries so when a
-                            leaves one side it will enter the opposing one.
+                             position leaves one side it will enter the
+                             opposing one.

+  -a [ --sigma-accel ] arg   Standard deviation of normally-distributed random
+                             accelerations
 ```

 #### Example